-Join Steve and Canopy Family’s naturalist guides for an unforgettable reptile and amphibian tour in search of an array of Panamanian reptiles and amphibians!
-We will visit some of our premier areas for wildlife watching during the day, and conclude several days with night hikes, when many of these animals are very active.
+Join Steve and Canopy Family’s naturalist guides for an unforgettable tour in search of an array of Panamanian reptiles and amphibians!
+We will visit some of our premier areas for wildlife watching during the day, and conclude several days with night hikes, when many of these animals are most active.
 Steve brings his knowledge and expertise to this exciting program on our daily walks, and will deliver informative presentations regarding the natural history, ecology and conservation of tropical reptiles and amphibians.
-By maximizing our opportunities for exploration, we will no doubt find many interesting representatives of these two groups of animals!
+By maximizing our opportunities for exploration, we will no doubt find many interesting representatives of these two groups of animal!
 There are also ample opportunities to enjoy the birds, mammals, invertebrates, and plant life of the rainforests!

 June 13-21, 2020

 Maximum 12 participants

 8-night, all-inclusive nature tour